AT IQ: How Do Athletic Trainers Impact TreatmentLeave a Comment

-In celebration of National Athletic Training Month (NATM), take this quiz to see how much you know about the ways athletic trainers can impact treatment for injured athletes.
+Take this quiz to see how much you know about the ways athletic trainers can impact treatment for injured athletes.

 The acronym R.I.C.E. stands for Rest, Ice, Compression and Elevation.
 Your athletic trainer may recommend this type of treatment for a muscle, joint or ligament injury as a way to relieve pain, control swelling and help promote early healing.

 2. True or False: Athletes can use Athletico’s virtual free assessment to have pain or injuries checked out by an athletic trainer via a secure online video chat.

 Athletico’s virtual free assessment allows you to have your pain or injury checked out by one of Athletico’s experts virtually.
 For instance, student athletes who sustain a non-emergency injury at a practice or game without an athletic trainer on site can request a virtual free assessment to speak with one of our healthcare professionals about their condition.

 3. Which of these injuries should athletes go see their athletic trainer for?

 Any sign of injury is a good reason to seek out your athletic trainer.
 In fact, a good piece of advice is, “when in doubt, seek your AT out.”
 After all, athletic trainers are skilled in evaluation and diagnosis, which allows them to distinguish between emergent and non-emergent situations.

 4. True of False: Heat is best to use on the first day or soreness for acute injuries.